Matt Damon launched a new Bitcoin commercial, and people feel sorry for others

 Some wondered why the billionaire actor even accepted this performance:

-One viewer said it’s hard for Matt Damon to make fun of him when he just wanted to see a movie:
+One viewer said it’s hard for Matt Damon to tease him when he just wanted to see a movie:

 Crypto.com will also air its debut Super Bowl commercial next month.
 Prepare for more other people’s grief.